markjnkim/es_mod/02-css/content/lesson-4-queries.md

 git checkout develop
 ```

-3. Use `git checkout -b` to create a branch called `feature/mediaqueries`.
+3. Since we're basing these branches off of the GitHub issues we created in the first lesson when we established our Git workflow, let's use `git checkout -b` to create a branch called `feature/mediaqueries`.

 ```bash
 git checkout -b feature/mediaqueries